joshua-holmes/temp/README.md

 ## Breakdown

-The input used in the video was `"ABCAB"`, which has a longest non-repeating substring of `"ABC"`.
+The input used in the video was `"ABCAB"`.
+The video _does_ give us the correct answer of `"ABC"`.

 However, I would like to use a different input for this example, `"ABCAD"`.
 While `"ABC"` is a substring, it's not the longest. `"BCAD"` (last 4 chars) is the longest.
-Using the algorithm from the video, however, gives us the incorrect answer of `"ABC"`.
+Using the algorithm from the video, along with my new input, gives us the incorrect answer of `"ABC"`.
 Here is how.

 <img src="./images/screenshot.png" />